whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

     - You have DW1560 installed -- WIFI Replacement
     - You have DW1560 installed but Bluetooth fails upon wake from sleep -- Set Bluetooth port as internal
     - You have not replaced the WiFi & BT module with DW1560 but want to have working iMessage and FaceTime with USB WiFi dongle or USB LAN -- Install RehabMan Null Ethernet
-    - You have Sleep and Airplane fn keys
+    - You have Sleep and Airplane fn keys -- Sleep and Airplane fn keys

 ## WIFI Replacement

-1. Replace your card wifi with DW1560 (Or other if you can find better one, although I doubt there's one any better in terms of stability.
-If you like adventures, try DW1820A and follow the guides in OSXLatitude: 1. https://osxlatitude.com/forums/topic/11322-broadcom-bcm4350-cards-under-high-sierramojave/ 2. https://osxlatitude.com/forums/topic/11540-dw1820a-for-7490-help/ pages 3 to 5)
+1. Replace your card wifi with DW1560 ([Configuration with DW1820A](DW1820A.md))
 2. Change the bootflag so you can specify your region.
 The default is brcmfx-country=#a
 3. Optional: Copy /kexts/other/additional/LiluFriend.kext (or create your own LiluFriend) to /L*/E* and rebuild cache
 4. Reboot